UNIV: Unified Foundation Model for Infrared and Visible Modalities: Introduction

-To address the forgetting phenomenon observed in Table ~\ref{tab:fulltrain}, we introduce a dual-knowledge preservation mechanism.
-The model processes both modalities in parallel, with RGB outputs continuously distilled against the original pre-trained model.
-This approach retains 99\%+ RGB performance while acquiring infrared capabilities.
+Recent advances in pre-trained foundation models have achieved impressive results in both visible~\cite{caron2021emerging, chen2021empirical, he2022masked, gao2022convmae} and infrared~\cite{liu2025infmae, zhang2023pad, zhang2025unip} modalities.
+However, these models are trained in isolation, and a significant cross-domain gap remains when applying them across modalities.
+This gap limits their generalization under diverse perception settings, including RGB-only, IR-only, and RGB–IR joint scenarios.
+A unified encoder that produces semantically consistent features for both modalities is therefore essential.

+Existing single-modality pre-training suffers from a \textbf{pattern shortcut}: models rely heavily on modality-specific cues—such as color and brightness in RGB or thermal intensity in IR—instead of semantic structure. \cref{fig:intro}(b) shows that IR-trained models like InfMAE~\cite{liu2025infmae} transfer brightness-sensitive attention to RGB images, causing incorrect localization.
+Conversely, visible-trained encoders such as MCMAE~\cite{gao2022convmae} fail in IR scenes (\cref{fig:intro}(c)) due to the absence of color and texture.
+These observations reveal a fundamental limitation: \textbf{cross-modal alignment and semantic separability cannot be achieved by single-modality pre-training alone}.

+As shown in \cref{fig:keyidea}, achieving unified RGB–IR representations requires shaping a feature space where same-class samples cluster together and different-class samples are well separated.
+Supervised learning can impose this structure but depends heavily on large labeled RGB–IR datasets.
+Importantly, the geometry we need—attraction between semantically related samples and repulsion between unrelated ones—is inherently the geometry that contrastive learning builds.
+Contrastive learning constructs such spaces by optimizing positive and negative relations directly, without needing ground-truth labels.
+Leveraging this property, we extract pseudo positive and negative patch pairs from a pre-trained encoder and use contrastive learning to refine the shared representation space for RGB–IR alignment.

+In this paper, we introduce \textbf{UNIV}, a \textbf{UN}ified foundation model for \textbf{I}nfrared and \textbf{V}isible modalities.
+UNIV uses \textbf{Patch-level Cross-modal Contrastive Learning (PCCL)} to close the feature gap while strengthening inter-class semantics.
+We leverage the semantic priors encoded in a frozen ImageNet-pretrained RGB model: its last-layer attention map provides patch-level similarity, which we binarize into pseudo positive and negative labels.
+Features from this frozen encoder serve as anchors.
+During training, either an RGB image or its paired IR image is fed into our learnable encoder, and contrastive learning aligns its representations with the anchors according to the pseudo labels.
+This process pulls semantically relevant patches together across modalities and pushes apart irrelevant ones, producing a unified and discriminative feature space.

-To enable such cross-modal learning, we first construct the Multi-scene Visible Infrared Pairs Dataset (MVIP), a comprehensive collection of 98,992 visible-infrared image pairs curated from five publicly available datasets~\cite{hwang2015multispectral,Flirdataset,li2021lasher,sun2022drone,jia2021llvip}.
-Spanning urban driving, surveillance, and aerial drone views, MVIP provides the necessary foundation for robust cross-modal research (details in Appendix~\ref{sec:app1}).
+To support this cross-modal learning, we introduce the Multi-scene Visible Infrared Pairs Dataset (MVIP), a comprehensive collection of 98,992 precisely aligned visible–infrared image pairs curated from five public datasets~\cite{hwang2015multispectral,Flirdataset,li2021lasher,sun2022drone,jia2021llvip}.
+Covering urban driving, surveillance, and aerial drone scenarios, MVIP provides a solid foundation for robust cross-modal research (see Appendix A for details).